rvsrnvsn/ICML2019/README.md

   - Can try to minimize cover time by adding options to the agent
   - Minimization is NP-hard, so try to minimize upper bound on cover time instead
 + Algorithm
-  - Embed state-space graph to real valie (Fielder vector)
+  - Embed state-space graph to real value (Fielder vector)
   - Generate options to connect two most distance states in this Fielder vector space
 + Poster 117